 Extract a moving subject out of a series of Continuous Shutter images you have shot and insert them into another image to create a Dynamic Photo image that features the moving subject.

-See page 109 for more information.
+See page 111 for more information.

-Make-up Mode/Landscape Mode
+Make-up Mode

-The Make-up Mode smoothes the skin texture of the subject and softens facial shadows caused by harsh sunlight for better looking portraits.
+This feature smoothes the skin texture of the subject and softens facial shadows caused by harsh sunlight for better looking portraits.